daxAKAhackerman/testing-tor-network/README.md

 # Install the CLI dependencies using pipenv, build the Docker image and create the Docker volume and network
 $ make

+# The project uses pipenv and Python3.12 by default
+# If this doesn't work for you, you can use the requirements.txt file and manage the virtual environment yourself
 ```

 ## Usage